astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 )
 ```

-After the schema is ready to take in new embeddings the tasks defining ingestion paths for different news sources are created in a loop from a list of dictionaries containing task parameters for each news source.
+After the schema is ready to take in new embeddings, the tasks defining ingestion paths for different news sources are created in a loop from a list of dictionaries that contain task parameters for each news source.
 This structure allows you to easily add more sources without needing to change the code of the DAG itself.

 Each news source is given a `name` and a set of `extract_parameters`:

-- The function needed to extract information from the news source `extract_function`.
+- The function needed to extract information from the news source, `extract_function`.
-- The `start_time` which determines how fresh we require news articles to be.
+- The `start_time` which, determines how fresh we require news articles to be.
-- The `limit` which is the maximum amount of articles to be fetched in a DAG run.
+- The `limit` which, is the maximum amount of articles to be fetched in a DAG run.

-Since this ingestion pipeline is meant to run incrementally, the `start_time` is set to the `data_interval_start` timestamp of the DAG run, which results in each DAG run processing the articles published in the time since the last scheduled DAG run.
+Since this ingestion pipeline runs incrementally, the `start_time` is set to the `data_interval_start` timestamp of the DAG run, which results in each DAG run processing the articles published in the time since the last scheduled DAG run.
 This date can be conveniently accessed in a [Jinja template](templating.md) in the format of a timestamp without dashes by using `{{ data_interval_start | ts_nodash }}`.

 :::info